michaeldunn99/Modern_C_Challenges/Ch2-Numerical-Derivatives/README.md

 # Complex Numerical Derivatives

-This program finds a numerical derivative for the cosine function in C at a point.
+This program finds a numerical derivative for the cosine function at a point.

 ## Challenge Posed

-*"Something we’ll deal with a lot is the concept of numerical algorithms.
+    "Something we’ll deal with a lot is the concept of numerical algorithms.
 To get your hands dirty, see if you can implement the numerical derivative double f(double x) of a function double F(double x).
     Implement this with an example F for the function that you use for this exercise.
 A good primary choice for F would be a function for which you know the derivative, such as sin, cos, or sqrt.
-This allows you to check your results for correctness."*
+This allows you to check your results for correctness."

 ## Description